 The Company evaluates events or changes in circumstances affecting long-lived assets to determine whether an impairment of its assets has occurred.
 If the Company determines that a long-lived asset is impaired, and that the impairment is significant and other-than-temporary, then an impairment loss will be recorded in the Company's financial statements.
-In the current year, the Company did not recognize any loss on impairment related to its long-lived assets.
+In the current year, management determined there was no impairment related to its long-lived assets.